rparrish-5542/hub_auth/README.md

 - ✅ **Django Integration** - Middleware, authentication backends, permissions
 - ✅ **Pip Installable** - Easy installation in any project
 - ✅ **Flexible** - Works standalone or with Django
+- ✅ **App-Signed JWTs** - Optional fallback for endpoints secured with your own shared-secret tokens

 ### Quick Start